 - If your question is potentially sensitive, include a “prefer not to say” option.

-Only ask as many questions as you need. .
-People will only be willing or able to spend a certain amount of time participating, and you want most of that time spent sharing and rating thoughts in response to your main exchange question.
+Only ask as many questions as you need.
+People will only be willing or able to spend a certain amount of time participating, and you want to avoid needless fatigue (especially if you're also asking an open-ended Exchange question).
 Always ask yourself: “Will this question add value to my results?”.

-Finally, keep in mind that participants can only choose ONE response, not multiple responses.
+Finally, keep in mind that participants can only choose ONE response unless you've used the checkbox question type.
 Make sure your questions can be answered simply.

 When to Leave them Out

-No tool is useful in all situations, and Survey Questions are no different.
-Each one you include takes participant time and attention away from your main exchange question and, in the case of demographic questions, asks participants to give up some of their privacy.
+If you are asking an open-ended Exchange question, it's important to think carefully about when to also ask survey questions.
+Each one you include takes participant time and attention away from your main Exchange question and, in the case of demographic questions, asks participants to give up some of their privacy.
 Avoid asking survey questions when:

 - They will not add value to the analysis phase,